mono/website/docs/compiling-mono/windows/index.md

 ### Build 64-bit Mono using Visual Studio

 Open the Mono solution `msvc\mono.sln` in Visual Studio IDE.
-Rebuild the solution using Release|x64 solution configuration.
+Rebuild the solution using Release and x64 platform configurations.
 For command line build, see below.

 ### Build 32-bit Mono using Visual Studio

 Open the Mono solution `msvc\mono.sln` in Visual Studio IDE.
-Rebuild the solution using Release|Win32 solution configuration.
+Rebuild the solution using Release and x64 platform configurations.
 For command line build, see below.

 ### Build Mono from Visual Studio command line